Wooly-AI/docs/docs/Quick Start/Introduction.md

 __Get Started with WoolyAI Acceleration Service today!__

-WoolyAI Acceleration Service is our GPU Cloud service built on top of our CUDA abstraction layer - WoolyStack.
+WoolyAI Acceleration Service is our GPU Cloud service built on top of our CUDA abstraction layer - **WoolyStack**.

 1. [Sign up for WoolyAI and wait for us to send you a token.](https://woolyai.com/get-started/)
 2. [Deploy the Wooly Client Container.](./Running%20Your%20First%20Project.md)